preesm/preesm.github.io/_docs/06-devdoc.md

 ## Non-Regression Tests

 Automatic testing is key to prevent regression.
-Preesm tests are run automatically at every push on the [Travis CI platform](https://travis-ci.org/preesm/preesm/branches).
-To run the tests, Travis simply calls the Maven goals **clean verify**.
-That triggers the full build and test of all Preesm plugins (see below for details).
+Preesm tests are run automatically at every push Github Actions.
+To run the tests, Actions simply calls the script ```releng/build_and_test.sh```.
+It fully builds and test of all Preesm plugins (see below for details).

 Builds can fail for many reasons, as compilation error, broken coding policies, or test failures.
 Compilation errors and broken coding policies should be enforced by the Eclipse IDE.
 Tests however have to be triggered manually on your workstation.
-Indeed, having the Travis CI build fail on the tests means that one or several functionalities have been broken.
+Indeed, having the Github Actions build fail on the tests means that one or several functionalities have been broken.

 The tests are split in several test plug-ins:
 * Unit Tests: